Simulation of Muon-induced Backgrounds for the Colorado Underground Research Institute (CURIE)

 The background signals of interest, from neutron and neutron-induced events, vary depending on the experiment and detector.
-For example, $\gamma$-rays emitted from inelastic scattering of neutrons ($n, n'\gamma$) can deposit energies in the region of interest for $0\nu\beta\beta$ searches, as well as $\gamma$-rays from neutron capture ($n, \gamma)$.
+For example, $\gamma$-rays emitted from inelastic scattering of neutrons ($n, n'\gamma$) can deposit energies in the region of interest for $0\nu\beta\beta$ searches~\cite{neutron_inelastic}.
 Furthermore, neutron activation of isotopes, such as the production of $^{137}$Xe from $^{136}$Xe, can create a background in the region of interest for $0\nu\beta\beta$ experiments, like nEXO and NEXT \cite{Albert2018, Rogers_2020}.
 For dark matter experiments, like those searching for Weakly Interacting Massive Particles (WIMPs), neutron elastic scattering can produce signals which mimic WIMP elastic scattering off a nucleus \cite{Aprile_2013, MEI2009651}.

 The neutron flux from the ($\alpha,n$) reactions depends on the alpha activity of the natural radioactive content in the rock and the amount of light target nuclei within the laboratory and experimental setup (the ($\alpha,n$) cross-section for heavy nuclei is suppressed by the Coulomb barrier).
 The $\alpha$ energies from the radioisotopes are typically $<$ \SI{8}{MeV}, however, the ($\alpha,n$) neutrons can have energies of $>$ \SI{10}{MeV} depending on the material \cite{MEI2009651}.
-Neutrons from muon-induced events are created in several ways, either directly or indirectly caused by the cosmogenic muons.
+Neutrons from muon-induced events are created in several ways, either directly or indirectly caused by the cosmogenic muons~\cite{workman}.
 Direct muon-induced neutrons can be generated via muon spallation or negative muon capture.
 Indirect, muon-induced neutron production can be caused by photon or hadron spallation (or disintegration), where the photons and hadrons are created in muon-induced cascades in the surrounding rock and materials within the experimental setup.
 Neutrons generated from muon-induced events can be created with energies on the order of \SI{}{GeV} \cite{KUDRYAVTSEV2003688} and are therefore much more penetrating than those created from the natural radioactivity induced ($\alpha,n$) events.
 For this reason, characterizing the muon-induced neutron background becomes increasingly important for rare-event searches in order to achieve acceptable background levels.